ManuchekhrT/poq-challenge/README.md

 - Kotlin
 - UI:For refresh logic instaed of custom toolbar FAB or pull-to-refresh function can be used
 - Unit test for DataRepository logic
 - DI framework Hilt.
-Here the best choice would be Hilt or Coin
+Here the best choice would be Hilt or Koin
 - MVVM pattern, Clean Architecture
 - SingleActivity: In case of adding more feature fragments and single activity can be used for better navigation and UI displayment
 - Retrofit, Gson, Okhttp Logging - It is best options for handling REST-based web services.
 Gson is very popular JSON converter, here we could use Moshi Converter as another option